Suzanne Gibson-Foy:

 Carlos Victor standing outside Cathedral of Santiago de Compostela

 None of us are immune.
 We all will or have experienced significant loss and will eventually pass beyond the veil.
-Be at piece with his and accept your own grief as well as the grief of others.
+Be at piece with this and accept your own grief as well as the grief of others.
 It is part of being a human and a spiritualist.
 Convincing oneself otherwise is merely a psychological defence, a rationalisation.
-However, life is what it is and one must do what one must do.
-And therein lies the rub.
-One cannot allow oneself, especially as a spiritual medium to become buried under the weight of loss and grief.
-Whilst one must mot dismiss it, there is a need not to get stuck and instead process it.

 Spiritual Mediums, help others with their grief and their ability to process it and not get stuck.